We closely monitor trends in emergency department visits, paramedic calls, hospitalizations and deaths related to opioid use in Peel.

 Between 2005 and 2013, the number of opioid-related deaths per year in Peel remained stable (average: 26 deaths per year).

 The number of deaths increased sharply in 2014 (45 deaths) and again in 2017 (81 deaths).
-This graph shows the increase in 2017 deaths began in June and has been constant through the first 9 months of 2018.
+This graph shows the increase in 2017 deaths began in June and has been constant through 2018.

 Before 2014, the percentage of opioid-related deaths in Peel where fentanyl was detected was low (average: 13%).
 Coinciding with the increase in total opioid-related deaths in 2014, the percentage of opioid-related deaths where fentanyl was detected also increased sharply to 35% between 2014 and 2016.